v-azza/v-azza.github.io/_pages/harpocrates.md

 layout: page
 permalink: /harpocrates/
 title: harpocrates
-description: welcome to your first easter egg :).
+description: welcome to one of the easter eggs on my website :).
 nav: false
 ---

+Welcome to the page of [secrecy](https://en.wikipedia.org/wiki/Harpocrates).

+Given the fact that you've found this part of my website, it's probably worth you reaching out.
+I'm certain I know of places or resources that would be of use to you.
+If you're not employed at the moment, please contact me and I can help with that.

-#Remember this page used to be called 'publications'
+# Remember this page used to be called 'publications'

 <!-- _pages/publications.md -->